 SNORKELING & SKIN DIVING

 A lot of people whether they Scuba Dive or not, enjoy snorkeling.
 Gliding across the surface of the water observing the life below can be exhilarating and intoxicating at the same time.
-All of our instructors and Divemasters are excellent snorkelers that enjoy the water between scuba diving or whenever they can!
+All of our instructors and Divemasters are excellent snorkelers that enjoy the water whenever they can!

 If you want to purchase your own snorkel equipment, that will probably be a good idea.
 It’s true that you can rent equipment at a lot of vacation locations, but keep this in mind: it has been used by 1000 different people!
-Too often it is in poor condition (making your experience poor) and who knows the last time it has been cleaned.
+Too often rental gear is in poor condition, low quality (making your experience poor) and who knows the last time it has been cleaned.

 When purchasing equipment, keep a few things in mind:

 Masks – There are a wide variety of masks (goggles are for swimming) available at a considerable price range for snorkeling.
 One of the most important factors to consider is that your mask fits you well and you can create an air tight seal.
 If you can’t make a seal, move on to another, plain and simple.
 Remember, water will find a way into every mask, but minimal is better.
 One type of mask that I am fond of and we sell a lot of are “purge masks”.
 When water works its way into your mask, there is a built in purge valve in he nose pocket that allows you to “purge” or expel the water out of your mask with a blow or two out of your nose.
 Necessary?
 No, but it’s nice, easy and simple.